Custom Formatters

 • formatter: CustomFormatter – The formatter function, for live use

-• id: string and module: string should both be defined if either is, to provide for importing the formatter as id from module in the compiled module.
-This is intended to allow for third-party formatters to be more easily used, and to work around the limitations of stringified functions needing to be completely independent of their surrounding context.
+• id: string and module should both be defined if either is, to provide for importing the formatter as id from module in the compiled code.
+This is intended to allow for third-party formatters to be more easily used, and to work around the limitations of stringified functions needing to be completely independent of their surrounding context. module may either be a string, or a function (locale: string) => string if the import path has a locale dependency.

 • arg defines shape in which any argument object will get passed to the formatter, using one of the following values: